 In particular, Dr. Nikhil Mehta is a highly trained neuroendovascular physician, performing hundreds of neurovascular procedures each year.
 His treatments include some of the most complex neurovascular interventions in the state of Arizona.

-By choosing Vascular and Interventional Partners, you can rest assured you are in good hands.
+By choosing Vascular & Interventional Partners, you can rest assured you are in good hands.
 We will ensure you receive quick and personalized treatment.
-We also offer curbside drop-offs and pick-ups as well as concierge service to make your experience here as best as can be
+We also offer curbside drop-offs and pick-ups as well as concierge service to make your experience here as good as can be

 Frequently Asked Questions